lol-qwop/lol-qwop/RULES.md

 ## Article B: Membership
 ### Section 8: Inclusivity
-Any person who makes a Pull Request to this project shall become the new owner of the repository, ALWAYS.
+Any person who makes a Pull Request to this project shall become the new owner of the repository, SOMETIMES.